craftercms/docs/source/developers/extensions/resources/plugin-toolbar-example.rst

 Let's take a look at an example of creating a toolbar plugin in Studio using a project called ``My Editorial`` created using the **Website Editorial** blueprint.

 #.
 The first thing we have to do is to create the folder structure where we will be placing the JS file for our toolbar project plugin.
-We'll follow the convention listed in :ref:`plugin-directory-structure`.
-For our example, PLUGIN_TYPE is ``toolbar`` and the PLUGIN_NAME is ``test-toolbar``
+We'll follow the convention listed in :ref:`ui-plugin-directory-structure`.
+For our example, CATEGORY is ``toolbar`` and the NAME is ``test-toolbar``

    In a local folder, create the descriptor file for your project plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.exampletoolbar``, then create the following folder structure: